arestivo/slides/markdown/css3.md

 A **media-query** is composed of a **media type** and/or a number of **media features**.

-They can be used when linking to a CSS file from HTML or directly in the CSS code.
+They can be used when linking to a CSS file from HTML or directly in the CSS code (allowing dynamic changes).

 ```html
 <link rel="stylesheet"